 The policies of this chapter relate to the design of the city's future and existing communities, public realm, and buildings.
-They emphasize land use compatibility, a high quality built environment, and innovative design in public projects and private developments.
+They emphasize land use compatibility, a high quality built environment, and encourage innovative design in public projects and private developments and recognize land use compatibility through design.
 A high standard of design and more attention to the relationships between the public and private realms in the development of communities, buildings, streets, urban parks and open spaces are expected.